In the Community

 Throughout the year, our partners, associates and staff join forces to support a wide range of important causes.
 Community-based initiatives at Harris Lowry Manton LLP include the following:

 FIRST RESPONDER APPRECIATION CELEBRATION

-For seven consecutive years, we have provided free hot lunches, giveaway items and more for local paramedics, firefighters, police officers and emergency medical responders in Savannah.
+For 10 consecutive years, we have provided free hot lunches, giveaway items and more for local paramedics, firefighters, police officers and emergency medical responders in Savannah.
 The event, which typically takes place on Chatham County’s First Responder Appreciation Day or National First Responder Appreciation Day, is an important way for us to express our gratitude for everything first responders do for the community.